genotoul-bioinfo/Binette/README.md

 ## Licence

-This program is released as an open source software under the terms of [MIT License](LICENSE).
+This tool is released as open source software under the terms of the [GNU General Public Licence](LICENSE).

 ## Citation